2023 South Carolina Legislative Priorities

-Victory in the fight against cancer requires bold new public policies that promote cancer prevention, early detection of cancer, and expand access to quality, affordable health care.
-Lawmakers make many decisions that impact the lives of South Carolinians touched by cancer and their leadership is vital to defeating this disease.
-In 2021, in light of the COVID-19 pandemic, the American Cancer Society Cancer Action Network (ACS CAN) will work with the SC General Assembly on legislative and regulatory efforts that address disruption in cancer care and screenings; provide affordable, adequate access to healthcare insurance including Medicaid; as well appropriations funding for lifesaving cancer screening and prevention policies that help people that use tobacco products quit and deter kids from ever using tobacco products.
-We will be making the following evidence-based policies a priority and ask for your support:
+The American Cancer Society Cancer Action Network (ACS CAN) will work with the South Carolina General Assembly on legislative and regulatory efforts that provide affordable, adequate access to health insurance including Medicaid, ensure adequate appropriations funding for lifesaving cancer screening programs, and enact prevention policies that help people who use tobacco products quit and deter kids from ever using tobacco products.
+We will be making the following fact-based policies a priority and ask for your support:

 Ensuring Access to Quality Care

 Medicaid Expansion: ACS CAN will advocate for low-income individuals and families to have access to health insurance coverage and non-emergent transportation services through the state Medicaid program.
 We will advocate for Medicaid expansion for South Carolinians at 138% of the federal poverty level.

 Medication Access: ACS CAN supports legislation that restricts the use of the copay accumulator adjustment programs on prescription drugs.

 Cancer Prevention and Early Detection

 Breast and Cervical Cancer: ACS CAN will advocate to increase funding by $1 million for the Best Chance Network, the state breast and cervical cancer screening program for low-income uninsured and underinsured women.